Sydney to Singapore- An unusual flight arrangement in controversial Business seat

 4. Barrington Hinterland beef filet with wasabi butter

-I settled for the beef and was absolutely stunned by the incredibly small portion.
-It was accompanied by just two vegetables which I have to admit were perefctly cooked.
-Compared to Qatar, Singapore, Lufthansa, and Etihad, the portions were lacking, however.
-I was actually hungry after the meal.
+I settled for the beef and was stunned by the incredibly small portion.
+It was accompanied by just two vegetables, which I admit were perfectly cooked.
+However, the portions were lacking compared to Qatar, Singapore, Lufthansa, and Etihad.
+I was hungry after the meal.
 I should have had that squid in the lounge.

 For dessert, I grabbed a cheese platter and an ice cream sandwich.
 I found the presentation of both underwhelming.
-I had to ask for the accompanying dessert wine.
+I had to ask for the accompanying dessert wine as no one offered.

-In the A330’s galley, there were biscuits (cookies), chips, and Lindt chocolate for mid-flight munchies.
+The A330’s galley had biscuits (cookies), chips, and Lindt chocolate for mid-flight munchies.
 Tea and coffee were also available.

 a bowl of food on a table